nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126502765-e7214de1-7511-4530-b26b-b4d36f597b20.png)

-Notice that bought and mom is the most frequent words.
+Notice that "bought" and "mom" is the most frequent words.
 Out of all these words in the word cloud, we could assume the most frequent words are more on the positive side.

 ## Partition the Data